grafana/gem-gel-workshop/Lab-2-Sending-metrics-to-GEM.md

 ---
 ## Verifying your metrics have made it to the Grafana Enterprise Metrics cluster

+Click the `Explore` icon in the left navigation menu - it looks like a compass.

+At the top of the page, open the dropdown to change the selected data source.

+Select your data source e.g. `GEM-Workshop` or whatever you named it.

+Note that instead of `(No metrics found)` you should now see the words `Metrics browser`, click that.

+You should now see a ton of metrics and labels - if so, then everything is good!

+## Visualizing your metrics on a Grafana Dashboard

 For this step, you'll be importing one of two dashboards depending on whether you configured the Grafana Agent on a UNIX-based machine (Mac, Linux) or a Windows machine.

 ### **Importing a dashboard for Linux/Mac**